neuromorphicsystems/event_warping/README.md

 To learn more about how we modelled the problem and solution analytically, please see the jupyter notebook [analysis_1d.ipynb](scripts/analysis_1d.ipynb) and [analysis_2d.ipynb](scripts/analysis_2d.ipynb)

-To see how the analytical solution was applied on real-world ISS data: [DensityInvariantCMax.py](scripts/DensityInvariantCMax.py)
+For the actual implementation on the real-world ISS data: [implementation.py](scripts/implementation.py)